cruzj6/BubbleShooting/README.md

 # BubbleShooting

-Writing my own 2D game engine using direct 2d in C++, and using that to create a game similar to the game "BubbleShooter"
+Writing my own 2D game engine using Direct2D in C++, and using that to create a game similar to the game "BubbleShooter"